jessedc/laravel-heroku-example/readme.md

 ## Additional Notes

+**Trust the load balancer**

 Depending on what you're doing, you may need to set the application up to trust the Heroku load balancer.
-See [here](https://devcenter.heroku.com/articles/getting-started-with-laravel#trusting-the-load-balancer)
+See [here](https://devcenter.heroku.com/articles/getting-started-with-laravel#trusting-the-load-balancer).

+**Updating**

+This project is set to track the development branch of laravel in anticipation of 5.4 release.
+It's worth running `composer update` every day until it's released to keep up to date.
+At such time as it's releaesd, composer.json should be updated to point to the 5.4 branch.

+---

 ## About Laravel